HakaiInstitute/kelp-o-matic/docs/beginner_guide/execution.md

-# Running the Segmentation Tool
+# Processing Images with Kelp-O-Matic

 Each time you want to run a classification on new imagery follow these steps.